solidusio/solidus_bolt/README.md

 3. Scroll to **Merchant API**.

-4. Add your webhook endpoints.
+4. Add your webhook endpoints (by default it's your store's url plus `/webhooks/bolt`)

 Important use cases include: